When will I find out my surgical time?

 Medications to Stop Before Surgery

-14 days before surgery, you need to stop:
+7 days before surgery, please stop:

 - Any Narcotic (example., Vicodin, Norco, Darvocet, Percocet or Oxycontin)